RivasCVA/gpt-messenger/README.md

 ### Run via Docker

-To run with Docker, run `docker compose up -d` to build and run the containers for both services.
+To run with Docker, run `docker compose up -d` to build and run the containers for both services and the PostgreSQL database.

 You can check the logs of either service by running `docker logs -f *`, where `*` should be replaced with the image name of the service you want to view.